 - Preheat the oven to 350’F

-- Combine all dry ingredients in a large mixing bowl (flour, flax meal, baking soda, baking powder, brewer’s yeast, sea salt, coconut sugar, lemon zest)
+- Combine all dry ingredients except the sugar in a large mixing bowl (flour, flax meal, baking soda, baking powder, brewer’s yeast, sea salt and lemon zest)

 - Using a ¼ cup measuring cup, scoop the dough and gentle roll into a ball.
 Roll the dough in the sesame seeds and place on your prepared pan and flatten slightly.
 Repeat with all the dough.